FCE Speaking

 A lady in an expensive shoe store shopping for a pair of high-heel shoesA teenage girl standing between racks of clothing in a second-hand store, hunting for a bargain

-Candidate A, here are the two photos: they show people making purchases.
+Candidate A, here are the two photos: they show people shopping.
 I’d like you to compare the photos and say which person is facing a more difficult choice.
 (1 minute)

 The girl in the right picture is likely to have a more difficult time as she has to find something that suits her taste and won’t break the bank.
 The person in the right picture seems to find shopping to be yet another fun activity, a way to spend her time.